RobertMyles/riscoBrasil/README.md

 riscoBrasil
 -----------

 riscoBrasil is a (tiny) R package to load the 'Brazil Risk' data that the Instituto Brasileiro de Geografia e Estatística [IBGE](http://www.ibge.gov.br/english/) maintain publicly from J.P.
 Morgan's Emerging Markets Bond Index.
+I was going to put this on CRAN, but I might not get around to satisfying the reqs.

 ### Installation